yaronf/I-D/STAR/draft-sheffer-acme-star.md

 # Acknowledgments

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet (MAMI).
 This support does not imply endorsement.

 --- back

 # Document History

 [[Note to RFC Editor: please remove before publication.]]

+## draft-sheffer-acme-star-01

+- Copyediting.

 ## draft-sheffer-acme-star-00